ArtifactDB/gobbler/README.md

 Multiple Gobbler instances can target the same `REGISTRY` with different `STAGING`.
 This is useful for complex configurations where the same filesystem is mounted in multiple compute environments, whereby a separate Gobbler instance can be set up in each environment to enable uploads.

-Clients need to know `STAGING`, `REGISTRY` and the URL of the REST API.
-The location of the staging directory and the URL will be used to make requests as described [above](#general-instructions).
-The contents of the registry can be directly read from the filesystem.